measurement-factory/EggTimer/README.md

 *github_token* | An authentication token generated for the associated `config::github_bot_username`. | "quai5lieviegoh7na7eej3wuu5quahju8jah1di0"
 *github_webhook_path* | GitHub webhook URL path. | "/egg-timer"
 *github_webhook_secret* | A random secret string to be used here and in the GitHub webhook configuration. | "maupoos1lirae9pein0chi3ohzikoideing4eesh"
 *host* | The bot listens for GitHub requests on this IP address.
-If omitted, the bot will listen on all available IP interfaces. | 127.0.0.1
+If empty string, the bot will listen on all available IP interfaces. | ""
 *port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache"